-- "Leader": Demonstrably leaders in sub-sector ie, companies that meet a large amount of the Investment Manager's ESG criteria quantitatively and qualitatively. - "Improver": Some ESG issues identified but evidence of material improvement or credible plans to do so - "Laggard": Poor product exposure and/or inadequate practices, with little signs of improvement
+- "Leader": Demonstrably leaders in sub-sector ie, companies that meet a large amount of the Investment Manager's ESG criteria quantitatively and qualitatively.

+- "Improver": Some ESG issues identified but evidence of material improvement or credible plans to do so.

+- "Laggard": Poor product exposure and/or inadequate practices, with little signs of improvement.

 Only companies that are classified as Leader or Improver are eligible for the sustainable investment universe.
-The Investment Manager selects investments for the Fund only from companies included in that universe.
+The Investment Manager selects investments for the Fund only from companies included in that universe and which fall within its definition of 'sustainable investments'.